PDrago55/wksp-module-2-js-2-fundamentals/lecture-6-string-methods.md

 `.slice()` extracts a part of a string and returns the extracted part in a new string.

-- The method takes 2 parameters: the start position, and the end position.
+- The method takes 2 parameters: the start position (count the characters), and the end position (count the characters in the string).

 ```js
 // Example
 const sentiment = 'I love programming';

 ```
+const sentiment = 'I love programming'; sentiment.slice(2, 6);
+'love'
 ---

 ### [`.concat()`](https://www.w3schools.com/jsreF/jsref_concat_string.asp)